UniGen almost-uniform sampler (pysat.allies.unigen)#

 $ pip install pyunigen

-The interface gives access to Sampler
+The interface gives access to Sampler, which expects a formula in

-as input.
+CNF as input.
 Given a few additional (optional) arguments,

 including a random seed, tolerance factor \(\varepsilon\),